Avocarrot/hiring/android/code-review-header-bidding/assignment.md

 # Objective

 You are a mobile software engineer for an advertising technology company called Blue Banana.
 A fellow software engineer just implemented a (super) simple SDK/library which implements an simple ad exchange logic.
-The SDK will be used by mobile developers to be integrated inside theri mobile apps.
+The SDK will be used by mobile developers to be integrated inside their mobile apps.
 You are given the task of reviewing their code before releasing it to production.

 Notes: